jon-jacky/Piety/bin/README.md

  your *.profile* or *.bashrc*.

-- **twisted_paths**: similar to *paths*, except it adds the *twisted* directory instead of the *select* directory to the *PYTHONPATH.
+- **twisted_paths**: similar to *paths*, except it adds the *twisted* directory instead of the *select* directory to the *PYTHONPATH*.
 Use this command instead of *paths* to use the Twisted event loop instead of the usual Piety event loop based on Unix *select*.